THE BRAIN & THE LIMBS

 Traditional SaaS sells packaged intelligence — vendor opinions in dashboards.
 BY01 inverts the stack: the intelligence stays yours; vendors become APIs underneath.
 Salesforce, Zendesk, Stripe — limbs.
 The cortex commands them.

 Whether they planned to or not.
+The cortex is the heart — memory plus logic plus permissions — the brain that survives vendor turnover.
+Everything else is structure.
 The substrate finds the rest.

 §02 · THE LOOP